 If you are just getting started with WIL, identifying new industry partners can seem challenging.
 Think about who you know already and draw upon your existing contacts.

 - Do you have connections with government departments or local organisations through your research?

 - Alumni are often enthusiastic about reconnecting with their university in a meaningful way.
 Can you reach out to your university’s alumni department, or even your own former students who may be in industry?
 3.8

 - Are there relevant professional bodies you can approach?
 2.2

 For example, the Australian Mathematical Sciences Institute (AMSI) offers networking opportunities and vacation research scholarships.

 - Have you connected with your university’s careers centre, or your faculty’s WIL or industry engagement specialists?
 Who can they suggest?

 Involving industry partners in the design and delivery of WIL is vital.
-It is equally vital to negotiate how they might best be involved to ensure that the objectives and constraints of all stakeholders and taken into account.
 Successful WIL is about collaboration and partnership 2.3.